Andrea055/Widerconverter/README.md

 We assume that you are either:

-* Comfortable running Python programs (if you just wish to run this application)
+* Comfortable running Python programs (if you just wish to run this bot)

 *or*

-* A developer with some experience using Python (if you wish to extend this application)
+* A developer with some experience using Python (if you wish to extend this bot)

+#Bot Commands

+.convert for automaticaly reconize your file and convert it(don't use file larger than 8 mb if you don't have discord nitro) I add other command in future

 ## Dependencies